sttoracle/ORACASB/CASB.md

 ___
 ## Introduction
 ___
- The purpose of this workshop is to introduce the participants to the Oracle CASB service by means of a x hr long hands-on test drive.
+ The purpose of this workshop is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases.
 ___
 ## Objectives
 ___